 The surrounding area is alive with nature, being within very close proximity of three Natural Parks: the Sierra de Baza and the Sierra de Cazorla.
 Also close by is the Negratin lake and the Jabalcon hills, making this one of the most beautiful natural spots in Andalucia and indeed in Europe.
 There are many lovely excursions on foot, bicycle or by car in the surrounding area.

 The Mayor of Benamaurel, Antonio Arredondo García, warns visitors that they may "become spellbound by the by the ancient Arabic influence" saying that "you could fall for the enchantment".
 The strongly contrasting sensations cannot be denied and it is well worth the risk of experiencing, not only the amazing and often surprisingly palatial cave living, but also the wonderful local gastronomy.
-A visit to Benamaurel is one of the few chances you will have in modern life to step back in time and enjoy the experience totally.

 Although you are inland and away from the sea, there is an open air municipal swimming pool in Parque San León, which is open from June until September.

 Benamaurel is a traditional village where fiestas are colourful and give a real sense of rural Andalusia.

 Benamaurel is a historic village set out over a series of gullies, upon which the various areas are set out today.
 The Alhanda, Cuesta Del Rio and San Antonio quarters are very much where cave dwelling are found.
 You may be surprised at the comfort and decoration of the cave houses.

 There is also the area of El Fuerte, where you can still see remains of the ancient fortress wall.